Students often have questions about what their Open Access course will involve and what preparation is needed:

 What if I miss a class?

-Try and let your tutor or another class member know; above all, don't drop out of the course just because you have missed one or more classes.
-Tutors are always happy to pass on handouts and go over any missed work.
+Try and let your tutor or another class member know; above all, don't drop out of the course just because you have missed one or two classes.
+Tutors are always happy to pass on handouts and go over any missed work with you.

 What are the course dates?